DimExa/Predicting-Euroleague-Basketball-Game-Outcomes/README.md

-# Forecasting Euroleague Game Results
+# Predicting Euroleague Basketball Game Outcomes
 This repository contains two Jupyter notebooks that demonstrate the process of forecasting Euroleague basketball game results using team statistics and Elo ratings.

 ## Notebooks